rdunlop/dotfiles/README.md

   - ensure that “Allow apps downloaded from ‘App Store and identified developers’” is chosen.
   - Ensure that if you leave this page, and return, the setting stays chosen.
     - if not, you may need to reinstall Mac OS
-* Run `brew doctor` and resolve any issues with folders / permissions
-* Run `brew install gnupg gnupg2`

 # Installation

   * install git by running `git`, and having os X prompt you to install it
   * install brew from https://brew.sh
+  * Run `brew doctor` and resolve any issues with folders / permissions
+  * Run `brew install gnupg gnupg2`
-  * install 1password with `brew cask install 1password`
+  * install 1password with `brew install --cask 1password`
-  * install keybase with `brew cask install keybase`
+  * install keybase with `brew install --cask keybase`
     * Login to keybase, using an existing device for authentication
     * In Keybase-Settings, enable the "Files" feature, to mount the Keybase filesystem
     * `cd /Keybase/private/robindunlop`